erhahahaa/exploration_xml_template/README.md

 # Android Kotlin XML Explorations

-This repository created to explore the Android Kotlin XML for my personal exploration.
+This repository was created to explore Android development using Kotlin and XML, primarily for personal exploration and learning.

-## Activity
+## Activity Templates Overview

-File name created based on activity template name, for example Empty Activity will create `EmptyActivity.kt` file and `activity_empty.xml` layout file.
+Each file is generated based on the activity template you choose in Android Studio.
+For instance, selecting the "Empty Activity" template will generate an `EmptyActivity.kt` file and a corresponding `activity_empty.xml` layout file.

-- Empty Activity
+### 1. Empty Activity

-  This most used activity in Android development.
-By default it create a class and layout file based on the name you provided,on level where you create (New Activity) option.
+This is one of the most commonly used activity templates in Android development.
+By default, it creates a class and a layout file based on the name you provide when creating the activity.

-  Generated files:
+**Generated files:**

 - `EmptyActivity.kt`
 - `activity_empty.xml`

-- Basic Activity
+### 2. Basic Activity

-  This activity is similar to Empty Activity, but it has a menu bar and a floating action button.
+This template is similar to the Empty Activity but includes additional elements like a menu bar and a floating action button (FAB).

-  Generated files:
+**Generated files:**

 - `BasicActivity.kt`
 - `activity_basic.xml`
 - `FirstFragment.kt`
 - `fragment_first.xml`
 - `SecondFragment.kt`
 - `fragment_second.xml`
 - `nav_graph.xml`
-    - and responsive layout files related to the menu bar and floating action button.
+- Responsive layout files for the menu bar and FAB.

-- Bottom Navigation Activity
+### 3. Bottom Navigation Activity

-  This activity is similar to Basic Activity, but it has a bottom navigation bar.
+This activity template extends the Basic Activity by adding a bottom navigation bar for easier navigation between fragments.

-  Generated files:
+**Generated files:**

 - `BottomNavigationActivity.kt`
 - `activity_bottom_navigation.xml`
 - `FirstFragment.kt`
 - `fragment_first.xml`
 - `SecondFragment.kt`
 - `fragment_second.xml`
 - `ThirdFragment.kt`
 - `fragment_third.xml`
 - `nav_graph.xml`
-    - and responsive layout files related to the bottom navigation bar.
+- Responsive layout files for the bottom navigation bar.

-- Fragment with View Model Activity
+### 4. Fragment with ViewModel Activity

-  This activity is similar to Basic Activity, but it has a fragment with view model.
+This template includes a fragment that is paired with a ViewModel, following the MVVM ( Model-View-ViewModel) architecture pattern.

-  Generated files:
+**Generated files:**

 - `FragmentWithViewModelActivity.kt`
 - `activity_fragment_with_view_model.xml`
 - `FragmentWithViewModelFragment.kt`
 - `fragment_fragment_with_view_model.xml`
 - `FragmentWithViewModelViewModel.kt`

-- Fullscreen Activity
+### 5. Fullscreen Activity

-  This activity is similar to Basic Activity, but it has a fullscreen layout.
+This template generates an activity with a fullscreen layout, ideal for immersive experiences.

-  Generated files:
+**Generated files:**

 - `FullscreenActivity.kt`
 - `activity_fullscreen.xml`
 - `attrs.xml`
 - `styles.xml`
 - `themes.xml`
 - `colors.xml`

-- Login Activity
+### 6. Login Activity

-  This activity is similar to Basic Activity, but it has a login layout.
+This template generates an activity focused on user authentication, featuring a login form and related logic.

-  Generated files:
+**Generated files:**

 - `LoginActivity.kt`
 - `activity_login.xml`
 - `LoginViewModel.kt`
 - `LoginViewModelFactory.kt`
 - `LoginFormState.kt`
 - `LoginResult.kt`
 - `LoginDataSource.kt`
 - `LoginRepository.kt`